BloodzMoon/matlab/README.md

 ## About this

 MATLAB GUI created with *GUIDE*.
-This app is about matrix arithmetiic.
+This app is about matrix arithmetic.

 ## Credit